BuidlGuidl/ctf.buidlguidl.com/README.md

 ⚡️ Live at https://ctf.buidlguidl.com

-If you have your own stack already, go straight the CTF site and start playing.
+If you have your own stack already, go straight to the CTF site and start playing.

-We have created this stack which contains all the tools that you need to play the CTF.
+We have created this stack, which contains all the tools you need to play the CTF.
 Keep reading to learn how to set it up.

 ## Setting up the environment